QuanEvans/Lung_cancer_subtyping/README.md

 </br>

-the scatter plot of the clustering results (pca) can be plotted using the following code:
+The scatter plot of the clustering results (pca) can be plotted using the following code:
 ```python
 gse.plot_cluster()
 ```